e271828e/Flight.jl/docs/notes/design/framework_design.md

 onto siblings; and no phase offsets in the first cut (no demonstrated use).

-**`Δt` has a single source of truth: the compiled schedule.** Each discrete component's effective period is exposed read-only through the component handle (`comp.Δt` — the same virtual-property move as FlightCore's `mdl.Δt`), available in `g_s1`/`g_s2`/`h` and an error to touch on a continuous component.
-It must be readable in the *stages*, not just `h`: per §17.2, the discretized laws that actually consume `Δt` — a PID's backward-difference coefficients, a LeadLag's Tustin transform — run in `g_s2`; `h` is a copy.
+**`Δt` has a single source of truth: the compiled schedule.** Each discrete component's effective period arrives read-only as the `Δt` field of every discrete-tier bundle (§5.2) — `h_z`, `h_zu` and `g` alike, and absent from continuous bundles, so touching it on the wrong tier is a missing-field error rather than a rule.
+It must be readable in the *stages*, not just `g`: per §17.2, the discretized laws that actually consume `Δt` — a PID's backward-difference coefficients, a LeadLag's Tustin transform — run in `h_zu`; `g` is a copy.
+(Revision note, v0.19: the original spelling was a virtual property on the component handle, `comp.Δt`, after FlightCore's `mdl.Δt`.
+That mechanism is impossible here, not merely inconvenient: `comp` is the author's own immutable struct, and two fields holding the same immutable value are `===`-identical — the §13.6 argument — while carrying different `rates` keys, so the period is a fact about the *schedule position*, with nothing on the instance to hang a property on.
+The value must arrive through the call; the bundle field is where.)
 Author rule: **never store `Δt`, or any `Δt`-derived coefficient, as a component parameter** — recomputing derived coefficients per tick is a few arithmetic ops, and a cached copy is a second thing for gain-scheduled `assign!`-style updates to chase.
-Relative declaration structurally enforces the rule for the period itself: under scoped multipliers a component author *cannot* know their absolute rate — it does not exist until composition.
+Relative declaration structurally enforces the rule for the period
+itself: under scoped multipliers a component author *cannot* know their absolute rate — it does not exist until composition.

 ### 11.6 Event iteration at boundaries: to quiescence, once per event